ChaoGu92/Min-Max-BRG/README.md

 The programs require Matlab R2017a or higher version.

-We implement the key idea of the paper in MinimaxBRG.m (for computing the minimax-BRGs), MinimaxMbasis.m (for comptuting the minimax basis markings), and minimaxy.m (for computing the minimal and maximal explanations).
+We implement the key idea of the paper in MinimaxBRG.m (for computing the min-max-BRGs), MinimaxMbasis.m (for comptuting the min-max basis markings), and minimaxy.m (for computing the minimal and maximal explanations).

-* To test and compare the computational efficiency between RG and minimax-BRG on specific Petri net benchmarks, one can call the function ``TestEfficiency.m`` in **program 1**
+* To test and compare the computational efficiency between RG and min-max-BRG on specific Petri net benchmarks, one can call the function ``TestEfficiency.m`` in **program 1**

 * To verify the nonblockingness of specific Petri net systems, one can call the function ``Nonblockingness.m`` in **program 2**.
 Note that to successfully execute this function, one should first install a toolbox for modelling and optimization in MATLAB namely YALMIP (https://yalmip.github.io/download/) and a mixed-integer linear programming solver namely lpsolve (https://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/)